Guide · updated July 2026

 NiceJob

 The best pure-play budget option.
-NiceJob's “Reviews” plan at $75/month automates review requests with a psychology-tuned nudge sequence, and the $125 Pro tier adds AI review replies.
+NiceJob's “Reviews” plan automates review requests with a psychology-tuned nudge sequence, and a higher tier adds AI review replies.
 Month-to-month, honest pricing, and a long record with home-services businesses.
 It's focused on getting and answering reviews — leads and AI visibility aren't its game.

 • Transparent pricing, no contracts, real free trial